Cataracts in Dogs: Stages, Causes, Treatments, And MoreReading Time: 7 minutes

 A dog has a clear lens in its eyes to help him focus, similar to a camera.
-But much like humans, cataracts in dogs is serious and painful.
-A cataract usually isn’t painful, but it can impair vision and can eventually cause complete vision loss.
+Much like humans, cataracts in dogs is serious and can potentially be painful.
+A cataract usually isn’t painful, but it does often impair vision and can eventually cause complete vision loss.

-Cataract formation is typically caused by old age, disease (such as diabetes mellitus), and eye trauma.
+Cataract formation typically comes with old age, disease (such as diabetes mellitus), and eye trauma.
 It appears as a murky, cloudy, grayish-blue color while some can also become red and irritated.

 As the disease worsens, the eye lens can become completely opaque, causing total blindness.

 In most cases, the cause of cataracts is genetic.
 It is now possible to perform genetic testing to see if your four-legged friend is genetically susceptible to cataracts.
 The most robust health testing is done by Embark.
 The best Embark coupon code we could find was “pal20”.

 A cataract is an opacity in the eye lens that can range in size and severity.
 A very small (incipient cataract) does not typically impair vision.